 |Ebook central||1 Day||You can have access to the e-book offline for either 24 hours or up to 14 days.
 It depends on the title.||PDF, epub|

 |EBSCOhost||1 Day||You can have access to the e-book offline for up to 24 hours.||PDF, epub|

 |Dawsonera ||1 Day||You can have access to the e-book offline for up to 24 hours.||PDF, epub|

 |Publisher Platforms e.g. Cambridge University Press ||Unlimited||You can have access to the e-book offline for as long as you want.|

 Some of our e-books are available through packages directly from the publisher.
 The download period for those title depends on the individual publisher.

 To view e-books online, usually no special software is needed.
 The e-book can usually be viewed in the web browser.
-To access downloaded e-books you will need to download Adobe Digital Editions for a PC or Mac or Bluefire Reader for most tablets.
-The details of how to download this software is available on the e-books Libguide.
+To access downloaded e-books you will need to download Adobe Digital Editions.
+More details are available on the e-books Libguide.